ietf-wg-alto/draft-alto-oam-yang/objectives.md

 and logging and fault manager need to implement `ietf-alto-stats.yang` (see [](#alto-stats-model)).

-The data broker and algorithm plugins are not in the scope of the data model defined in this document.
-But user specified YANG modules can be applied to different algorithm plugins by augmenting the data model defined in this document (see [](#alto-ext-model)).
+The data broker and algorithm plugins are not in the scope of the data models defined in this document.
+But user-specified YANG modules can be applied to different algorithm plugins by augmenting the data model defined in this document (see [](#alto-ext-model)).